 What does success look like and how will you measure it?

-2. Letter(s) of support Letters of support demonstrate to reviewers that there is institutional support for your project and/or to verify partnerships discussed in your narrative.
+2. REQUIRED: Letter(s) of Support Letters of support demonstrate to reviewers that there is institutional support for your project and/or to verify partnerships discussed in your narrative.
 At least 1 letter is required as part of your proposal.
 You may include up to 3 total.
-More weight will be given to letters of support from potential customers, partners industry experts, and mentors that verify the key elements of your proposal over general letters of support from friends, family, or supportive faculty (although these may also be appropriate and of value).
+More weight will be given to letters of support from potential customers, partners, industry experts, and mentors that verify the key elements of your proposal over general letters of support from friends, family, or supportive faculty (although these may also be appropriate and of value).

 Any data collected as part of testing your technology